 What does lust do?
 It makes energy flow.
 It creates a longing.
 Longing initiates change and growth.

 What about sex?
-Considering it’s practiced safely and voluntarily by all involved, sex is a great way of connecting with people.
+Considering it’s practised safely and voluntarily by all involved, sex is a great way of connecting with people.
 Sex is about trust, devotion, dedication, giving, receiving and sharing.
-You can practice sex on a pure physical level, and share moments of wild passion.
+You can practice sex on a purely physical level, and share moments of wild passion.
 You can have sex from the heart and share deep feelings of love and appreciation.

 Becoming a sexual person means liberation to me.
 Full freedom by not feeling limited inside by feelings of guilt, fear or shame in all levels of connecting with people.